TechnicalUserX/libtech/README.md

 Created By TechnicalUserX
 ## Purpose
 This library is created for the sake of assistance for personal projects.
-Library will be updated when there is a need.

 > ℹ️ This library is only intended for Linux based operating systems